Questions about the course

 - Professional development such as one-day workshops, specialty conferences, and weeklong AP Summer Institutes are great for novices and experts alike.

-- SmartHistory provides complete coverage of course content with links to additional resources.
+- Khan Academy provides complete coverage of course content with links to additional resources.

 - The AP Art History Teacher Community gives you the opportunity to learn from colleagues and create a library of resources.